Coronavirus and tuition fees

 Can I do a student exchange period or an internship abroad?
 Do I still have to pay the tuition fee or will my possible scholarship cover the exchange period?

 Yes, you can go on for a period of exchange or internship abroad.
-You do have to pay the tuition fee even if going for exchange studies or for an internship abroad.
-If you have been awarded a scholarship for your degree at Aalto, you will receive the scholarship for your studies abroad as well.
+You do have to pay the tuition fee to Aalto even if going for exchange studies or for an internship abroad.
+If you have been awarded a scholarship for your degree at Aalto, the scholarship covers exchange studies abroad as well.

 Can the University increase the tuition fee for the second year of my master's degree studies?